Robert-G-J/CV/README.md

 **IQEI Tuition** (Apr 2016 to present)
 *Science and Mathematics Tutor*
 Specialist in exam preparation for GCSE, working residentially with clients and students.
-Most recent client predicted DDDD in Mathematics, Physics, Chemistry and Biology.
+- Most recent client predicted DDDD in Mathematics, Physics, Chemistry and Biology.
 After intervention, he subsequently achieved BBCB, achieving +7 grade points above prediction.

 **Ricards Lodge High School** (Dec 2015 to July 2016)
 *Mathematics Teacher*
-Long-term supply teacher, negotiating role directly with Head of Department and Senior Leadership.
-Incorporated technology to improve learning and generate more accurate progress data , e.g.
 - Spearheaded an introduction to online learning and behaviour management platforms to KS3 and KS4 classes, encouraging and assisting colleagues
 ‘Flipped Learning' with a high-ability KS3 class, enabling in-class focus on open problems and resulting in improved mathematical problem solving skills  `